 How true to life is what we experience here?
 Minervini has shot his best-known films in different parts of the American south, in communities that are marginalised by poverty and that are way out in the countryside.
 Stop the Pounding Heart immersed us in a family of fundamentalist white Christians in Texas.
-It won awards, but was also talked about because it was thought that the romantic relationship between two young people was engineered for the sake of the film.
-What can documentary be allowed to be before it’s pushed into fiction (and a completely different funding, festival and competition stream)?
-The problem could be with the semantics not the film itself, and with managing audience expectation.
+It won awards but was also talked about because it was thought that the romantic relationship between two young people was engineered for the sake of the film.
+What can a documentary be allowed to be before it’s pushed into fiction (and completely different funding, festival, and competition stream)?
+The problem could be with the semantics, not the film itself, and with managing audience expectation.
 Is this what should be happening with Minervini’s latest film too?

 Most of the time the camera is locked onto the faces of people who are ready to let us in.

 Dear reader.
 You have read 5 articles this month.
 Could we ask you to support MODERN TIMES REVIEW with a running subscription?
 It is onbly 9 euro quarterly to read on, and you will get full access to close to soon 2000 articles, all our e-magazines – and we will send you the coming printed magazines.

 (You can also edit your own connected presentation page)